Paul-lepre/JEE/README.md

 # JEE
-Login and Password will be stored in a separate file named login.password
+Login and Password will be stored in a separate file named connection.properties